-The monkeys at the San Diego Zoo are offered a variety of fruits and vegetables, special herbivore biscuits, and a variety of leafy branches (mulberry, willow, hibiscus, and ficus) to munch on.
+The monkeys at the San Diego Zoo eat a variety of fruits and vegetables, special herbivore biscuits, and a variety of leafy branches (mulberry, willow, hibiscus, and ficus) to munch on.

 Communication is important when you’re a social primate!
 Vervet monkeys have many ways to communicate with members of their group through sounds and body language.
 The vervet monkey's eyelids are lighter in color than the rest of their face, so they will raise and lower their eyebrows and flash their eyelids as a cautionary threat to others.
 They also vocalize loudly, making calls that sound like cries and barks to communicate an array of information.
 Alarm calls are specific to threats on the ground or in the trees.